...

 What about filing taxes as a single adult after your divorce?

 Even though it may not feel like it now, your divorce will eventually come to an end.
 At that point, you will be required to file taxes for the subsequent year.
-As a result, it would be helpful to learn how to file taxes in a way that is the most advantageous for you and you.
+As a result, it would be helpful to learn how to file taxes in a way that is most advantageous for you.
 The standard deduction is what most of us take unless we take the time to itemize our deductions.
 As a result, a single person may be able to file as head of household and receive a larger standard deduction than would have been available as filing married filing jointly.

-As always, if you want to be as prepared as you can for your divorce regarding taxes or any other subject then you should reach out to the attorneys with the Law Office of Bryan Fagan.
+As always, if you want to be as prepared as you can for your divorce regarding taxes or any other subject, then you should reach out to the attorneys with the Law Office of Bryan Fagan.
 We pride ourselves on helping people with their divorces in a way that helps them now and in the future.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan